 - pain when you have sex (dyspareunia)

-- having trouble having an orgasm when you have sex or masturbate
+- difficulty having an orgasm when you have sex or masturbate

-- trouble getting or keeping an erection (erectile dysfunction)
+- difficulty getting or keeping an erection (erectile dysfunction)

 - loss of feeling in your feet and legs

 Contact a doctor if you note any of the following symptoms: